10 Pet Lizards That Don’t Need Live Food

 - Desert iguana.
 These small iguanas are not regularly available.
 While they consume only a small amount of insects in the wild, they fare best on a vegetarian diet in captivity.

 2. Rhacodactylus Geckos

-The lizards in this genus are sought-after in the reptile hobby.
-They consist of the crested gecko, which is the most popular species, the New Caledonian giant gecko or leachianus, and the gargoyle gecko.
-The New Caledonian gecko is the largest and most expensive, having initially been rare in the pet trade, but captive breeding efforts increased their populations.
-These geckos have similar care requirements and the recommendations for their enclosure sizes are very reasonable.
+The lizards in this genus are sought after by reptile hobbyist.
+They consist of the crested gecko, which is the most popular species, the New Caledonian giant gecko, or leachianus, and the gargoyle gecko.
+The New Caledonian gecko is the largest and most expensive.
+It was initially rare in the pet trade, but captive breeding efforts increased their population.
+It is recommended that these geckos have enclosure sizes that are very reasonable.

 Black and white tegus have a healthy appetite and accept a large variety of foods.
-As juveniles, they should be fed a diet that consists of mostly invertebrates but also plants, and as they grow larger their herbivorous tendencies increase.
+As juveniles, they should be fed a diet that consists of mostly invertebrates but also plants.
+As they grow larger, their herbivorous tendencies increase.
 Their appetite is so great that they are actually prone to obesity.

 5. Monitor lizards

 - Natural habitat: Species are found in Africa, Asia, and Oceania.